MetOffice/CSET/utils/proc_reanalysis/README.md

 Required Arguments:

---filepath: Path to the input reanalysis data.
+`--filepath`: Path to the input reanalysis data.
 This can be a single file or wildcard expression understood by Iris.

 [ncgen-docs]: https://docs.unidata.ucar.edu/nug/current/netcdf_utilities_guide.html